jingzhian/mkdocs-md-notes/docs/dermatology.md

 Sunlight exposure, hereditary factors, fair skin, and a history of preexistent dysplastic nevi are important risk factors.

-Gross findings that suggest melanoma rather than a benign melanocytic nevus include
+**Diagnosis**

+- Superficial spreading melanoma
-1. ABCDE criteria
+  - ABCDE criteria for evaluation of superficial spreading melanoma
      -   Asymmetry: Asymmetry in two or more axes.
      -   Border: Irregular border.
-   -   Color: Two or more colors.
+     -   Color: Two or more colors, mixture of brown, tan, black, and red
      -   Diameter: Six millimeters or greater.
      -   Enlargement: Enlargement of the surface of the lesion.
 (Some references refer to alternate E's: evolution or elevation).
-2. Ugly duckling sign
+- Nodular malignant melanoma
+  - Nodular melanomas account for up to 30% of all melanomas but may not meet any of the ABCDE criteria until they are relatively advanced.
+  - In contrast to superficial spreading melanoma, which grows horizontally along the dermal layer, nodular melanoma grows vertically.
+Therefore, it often presents with few of the classic ABCDE criteria.
+Most cases are marked by a darkly pigmented lesion with uniform color and symmetric borders; however, suspicion is generally raised due to the presence of ≥1 of the following features:
+    - The "ugly duckling sign" - patients with several pigmented cutaneous lesions (nevi) usually have lesions that all appear somewhat similar.
+When a single lesion looks significantly different from the others this is called the "ugly duckling sign"; it has a high sensitivity (up to 90%) for melanoma
+    - Elevation from surrounding skin (eg, nodular, pedunculated): Palpable nodularity often corresponds with vertical growth of a melanoma and increases metastatic risk.
+The Breslow depth (distance from the epidermal granular cell layer to the deepest visible melanoma cells) is the most important prognostic indicator in malignant melanoma.
+    - Firm to palpation
+    - Continuous growth over a month
+    - The diagnosis is generally confirmed by full-thickness excisional biopsy.
+    - Benign pigmented lesions are usually asymptomatic; biopsy should be considered for moles that itch, bleed, or are associated with local sensory symptoms (eg, tingling).
+- Other atyical melanoma should be diagnosed with additional visual criteria as well.

+Early diagnosis is critical in melanoma as survival rates rapidly decrease with increased tumor thickness and depth of invasion.
+- Patient with suspected melanoma should undergo a full-thickness excisional biopsy with initial margins of 1-3 mm of normal tissue.
+- Although wide-margin (eg, >5 mm) excision is indicated for melanoma and high-risk or recurrent nonmelanoma skin cancer, it is associated with greater risk of wound complications and significant scarring.